 Formal notification of unsatisfactory performance will be made via email from the PT Administration Group.
 The laboratory will receive an email which will indicate that a PT document is ready for review and include directions to access the document using eCLEP.
-The laboratory's investigation into the unsatisfactory performance must be available for review upon request.
+A response to CLEP is not required.
+Documentation of the investigation should be available for review during the on-site survey.